Danovium/Soggfy-Fixed/README.md

 Additionally, search will also be broken if it isn't disabled.

+If you're wondering why, its simply due to how Soggfy modifies the appearance of Spotify itself.

 # Disclaimer
 As with the original repo, this program should not be used to download music you don't physically or digitally own.